-- Liability for injuries to employees and patrons. - Property coverage adequate to cover the replacement cost of all materials, equipment and furnishings. - Liability coverage (usually known as Errors and Omissions) for trustee protection from litigation. - The municipality's insurance on the building and liability for the use of the building and land.

-• Bonding for the entire board, alternates, and any other person who acts as bookkeeper on behalf of the board.
-(RSA 41:6)
+- Liability for injuries to employees and patrons; - Property coverage adequate to cover the replacement cost of all materials, equipment and furnishings; - Liability coverage (usually known as Errors and Omissions) for trustee protection from litigation; - The municipality's insurance on the building and liability for the use of the building and land; - Bonding for the entire board, alternates, and any other person who acts as bookkeeper on behalf of the board (RSA 41:6).

-MORE GENERAL INFORMATION
+GENERAL INFORMATION

-Required Annual Reports
+Annual Reports

-Trustees must make annual reports at the conclusion of their fiscal year to their town/city and to the state librarian (on a form provided by the State Library) in accordance with RSA 202-A:12.
-Trust funds held and administrated by the library must be reported to the office of the state attorney general as required by RSA 202-A:12-a.
+Trustees must make annual reports at the conclusion of their fiscal year to their town/ city and submit a similar report to the state librarian at such time and on such forms as the commissioner of natural and cultural resources may require in accordance with RSA 202-A:12.
+Trust funds held and administrated by the library must be reported to the office of the state attorney general as required by RSA 202-A:12-(a) through (d).

-The following information (extracted from the RSA) is required.
+The following information (extracted from the RSA) is required:

 - 1. All receipts (revenues) from whatever sources - 2.
 All expenditures - 3.
 All property in the trustees' care and custody - 4.
 Statement and explanation of any unexpended money - 5.
-Any bequests or donations received and holding in behalf of the town - 6.
+Any bequests or donations received and being held on behalf of the town - 6.
 Total number of books and other materials - 7.
 The number of books and other materials added by gift, purchase and otherwise - 8.
 The number of books and other materials lost or withdrawn - 9.
 The number of borrowers - 10.
 Statement of the use of the property of the library in furthering the educational requirements of the municipality - 11.
 Other information and suggestions as may seem desirable - 12.
 Submit a similar report to the state librarian

 Some trustee boards submit one report; others submit three separate reports.
-For example, the Board Treasurer would report on #1-5.
-The Library Director would report on #6-9.
-The Board Chair would report on #10 and #11.
-Whatever method is used, the Annual Report is required of all Library Trustee boards.
+For example, the board treasurer could report on #1-5.
+The library director could report on #6-9.
+The board chair could report on #10 and #11.
+Whatever method is used, the annual report is required of all library trustee boards.